fernandojunior/python-boilerplate-module/README.md

 ```

 ## Keywords

-Description of each keyword present in the boilerplate project:
+*Description of each keyword of the boilerplate.*

-* author_name: Full name of the author
+* author_name - Full name of the author.
-* author_email: Author email address
+* author_email - Author email address.
-* github_username: GitHub username
+* github_username - GitHub username.
-* project_name: Short name of your project using [slug style](https://en.wikipedia.org/wiki/Semantic_URL#Slug)
+* project_name - Short name of your project using [slug style](https://en.wikipedia.org/wiki/Semantic_URL#Slug).
-* module_name: Name of the module using [PEP8 style](https://www.python.org/dev/peps/pep-0008/#package-and-module-names)
+* module_name - Name of the module using [PEP8 style](https://www.python.org/dev/peps/pep-0008/#package-and-module-names).

 You can use your preferred text editor or IDE to find the keywords.
 In [Sublime](https://www.sublimetext.com/) and [Atom](https://atom.io/) this is done by `Ctrl + Shift + F`.